 Lamington National Park

-There are lots of incredible day trips that you can enjoy from Surfers Paradise, and these are just a few of them.
+There are lots of incredible day trips that you can enjoy from Surfers Paradise, especially if you take a plane like an exotic escape to Whitsunday Islands, and these are just a few of them.
 The amazing vibe this city has can sometimes be overlooked for people planning a trip to Australia.
 This really is an amazing part of the world and one of the must visit destinations down under.